jonlabelle/replace-tokens-action/README.md

 [MIT](LICENSE)

-[^1]: Specifies a path to one or more locations.
+[^1]: A path to one or more locations.
 Wildcards are accepted.
 The default location is the current directory (`.`).
 Specify multiple paths on separate lines using a multiline string `|`.
 [^2]: `filter` only supports `*` and `?` wildcards.